erich666/McUsd/README.md

 ### Omniverse Create

 I focused on [Omniverse Create](https://www.nvidia.com/en-us/omniverse/apps/create/) as the target for this USD test file, as Mineways is a "connector" for the Omniverse system, and [Omniverse is free](https://www.nvidia.com/en-us/omniverse/download/) and far along in its rendering of UsdPreviewSurface.
-Also, full disclosure, I work for NVIDIA.

 Load procedure: drag and drop McUsd.usda file into the viewport of Omniverse Create.